 Ceramic 3D printing is the processes of depositing ceramic material layer by layer.
 Above all, anyone can now form a complex shape.
-Secondly, this is done without the use of expensive tooling.
-With the development of 3D printing its users have greater design options and are able to create otherwise impossible geometries.
+With the development of 3D printing technologies users have greater design options and are able to create otherwise impossible geometries.

-A number of processes can be used to create ceramic printed parts including FDM and SLA.
+A number of processes can be used to create ceramic powder into printed parts.
+Traditionally injection molding or machining was used.
+However 3D printing allows for more complex parts to be produced by printing layers of ceramic one layer at a time until you have the final product.
+Ceramic 3D printers use a number of different processes.
+These include FFF, SLA and binder jetting.
 Above all, if you are looking to invest in a ceramic printer we recommend you get a handle of what you require and which process best suits your needs, as each process has certain advantages.
 You could always utilise both technologies as some organisations do, to provide the most flexibility to overcome any engineering challenges they may face.

-Ceramic 3D printing can use the same materials used in conventional process.
-So you will see it is possible to create parts in for example alumina, zirconia, silicon nitride which have the following properties;
+A Ceramic 3D printer uses the same materials used in conventional process.
+So you will see it is possible to create parts in for example alumina, zirconia, silicon carbide, silicon nitride which have the following properties;

 - Good mechanical strength